Candidate Information

 • offices of other political subdivisions such as school districts

-This is the Campaign Finance Guide for Judicial Candidates and Officeholders:
+This is the Campaign Finance Guide for Judicial Candidates and Officeholders (pdf revised 2025): Campaign Finance For Judicial Candidates and Officehodlers

 • chief justice or justice of the Supreme Court;